Alex Clare: Personal life

-Brought up in what he has described as a "very, very secular" environment (though he always believed in God), Clare became a baal teshuva to Orthodox Judaism in the mid-2000s.
+Brought up in what he has described as a "very, very secular" environment (though he always believed in God), Clare became a baal teshuva to the Chabad branch of Orthodox Judaism in the mid-2000s.
 As such, he does not perform, travel or work on Shabbat or on Jewish holidays.
 He has said that he lost one record deal opportunity due to this observance, but has found other ways to continue his career successfully.
 Clare also keeps a strictly kosher diet and maintains a schedule of Talmud study on tour.
 He lost an album deal with Island Records because he had to turn down a radio concert for BBC in observance of the Sukkot holiday in October 2011.

 Though his parents remain secular, they are supportive of his lifestyle.

 In 2006, before gaining critical success, Clare dated British singer Amy Winehouse (with whom he shared a birthday), but the relationship only lasted about a year.
 They met while he was performing and working at a bar she frequented, the Hawley Arms in Camden, North London.
 When Winehouse started dating other men, Clare sold his story regarding his relationship with her to the tabloid News of the World, which ran it with the headline "Bondage Crazed Amy Just Can't Beehive in Bed".

 He lived in Golders Green, an area in northwest London, before moving to Jerusalem in late 2015 together with his wife and daughter.
 He and his wife had a daughter c.
 2013 and a son c.
 2015, and later had a third child.